lionisakis/OOP-Object-Oriented-Programming/project1/README.md

 **In this project there were some restrictions.
 Those were that I could not use libriaries of c++ such us vector,array,list.
 The only libriary I was alowed was the string labriary.
 And I was not allowed to use Inheritance.**

+**There is a problem with Valgrind that sometimes does not work properly (it does not use "delete " in a "new" variable that it makes).
+It is not a problem with my code but it is a problem with the library Valgrind itself.
+It does not occur in all the computers but with those that have an old version of Valgrind.
+The issue that Valgrind itself told is at https://www.valgrind.org/docs/manual/faq.html#faq.reports  in the 4.1 section.**

 ### Summery of the program:
   This program tries to make a school environment and then tries to move the students from out of the school into the classes that they belong to if the teacher of its class has not gone into the class.